Simple but elegant. That’s what I think of this recipe.

 Orange and Almond Angel Food Cake

-Bake the angel food cake according to package directions and cool upside down on small bottle.
-When cooled completely remove from pan and cut into three layer.
+Bake the angel food cake according to package directions.
+Cool and remove from pan then when cooled slice into three layers.

-Heat 1/4 cup of the orange juice in a double boiler.
-Add the heated orange juice to the egg yolk (very slowly) whisking to blend.
-Put this back into the double boiler.
-Add the sugar, cornstarch and he remaining 1 1/4 cups of orange juice.
-Cook until thick.
-This may take 10-15 minutes.
-Add the butter and salt.
-Put into another bowl and cool in refrigerator.
+Filling: For the orange custard sauce heat 1/4 cup of the orange juice in a double boiler.
+Add to the beaten egg yolk; put back in double boiler.
+Add in the sugar, cornstarch and 1 1/4 cup remaining orange juice.
+Cook this mixture until it has thickened.
+Add in the butter and salt.
+Cool in refrigerator.
+When this has cooled completely fold in the whipping cream (the 1 cup you whipped earlier).